LANDROID

 Bio

-LANDROID is the High Desert–based project of Cooper Gillespie (vocals, bass) and Greg Gordon (drums, sequences)—veteran performers who spent decades touring the world as professional musicians before putting down roots in Landers, California.
+LANDROID is the High Desert–based project of Cooper Gillespie (vocals, bass, keys) and Greg Gordon (drums, sequences)—veteran performers who spent decades touring the world as professional musicians before putting down roots in Landers, California.
 Population: 2,632.

 After years immersed in various strains of Los Angeles punk and rock, Gillespie and Gordon relocated to the desert and became, unmistakably, a desert band.
 Named for their adopted hometown, LANDROID makes music that mirrors the environment in which it was created: vast, cinematic, and ethereal.